ckamerin/bulldozer_pricing_project/README.md

 # 2. Data

- The data is downloaded form the Kaggle Bluebook for bulldozers.
+ The data is downloaded from the Kaggle Bluebook for bulldozers.
  All information on the data can be found there. www.kaggle.com/c/bluebook-for-bulldozers/overview
 # 3. Evaluation